mickcrosse/mTRF-Toolbox/README.md

 cv = mTRFcrossval(stimtrain,resptrain,fs,dir,tmin,tmax,lambda,'zeropad',0,'fast',1);
 ```

-Based on the cross-validation analysis, we train our model using the optimal regularization value and test it on a dataset that was held-out during cross-validation.
+Based on the CV analysis, we train our model using the optimal regularization value and test it on a dataset that was held-out during CV.
 Model performance is evaluated by measuring the correlation between the original and predicted stimulus.

 ``` matlab
 % Use optimal regularization value